Previous dayApril 10, 2026Next day

 6.9 km---✓ ReviewedUSGS →

-April 10, 2026 brought a magnitude 2.1 earthquake 91 km SSE of Sand Point, Alaska, logged at 18:29 UTC.
-At a depth of 6.9 km, the event was shallow crustal.
-Coordinates: 54.544°, -160.094°.
+On April 10, 2026 at 18:29 UTC, a magnitude 2.1 earthquake struck 91 km SSE of Sand Point, Alaska.
+The event originated approximately 6.9 km below the surface, classifying it as shallow crustal.
+The epicenter is at 54.544°, -160.094°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-10